Mean dimension and AH-algebras with diagonal maps: Introduction

-The small boundary property (SBP) (Definition \ref{Defn-SBP}) and small boundary refinement property (SBRP) (Definition \ref{SBRP}) are also introduced, and it is shown that AH-algebras with SBP or SBRP always have mean dimension zero.
-This enable us to show that any AH-algebra of real rank zero has mean dimension zero (Theorem \ref{RR0-SBP}), and any AH-algebra with at most countably many extremal traces has mean dimension zero (Corollary \ref{lisa}).
-Unlike mean dimension and small boundary property for minimal dynamical systems, where they are equivalent (Theorem 6.2 of \cite{Lind-MD}), there are simple AH-algebras with mean dimension zero, but without small boundary property (Remark \ref{MD0>SBP}).
+Like the dimension growth, the definition of the mean dimension relies on the individual inductive limit decomposition.
+In order to decide whether a certain AH-algebra has mean dimension zero automatically, small boundary properties (Definition \ref{Defn-SBP}, Definition \ref{SBRP}) are also introduced, and it is shown that AH-algebras with these small boundary properties always have mean dimension zero.
+This enables us to show that any AH-algebra of real rank zero has mean dimension zero; see Theorem \ref{RR0-SBP}.
+(It is worth to point out that, unlike mean dimension and small boundary property for minimal dynamical systems, which were shown to be equivalent (Theorem 6.2 of \cite{Lind-MD}), there are simple AH-algebras with mean dimension zero but without small boundary property (Remark \ref{MD0>SBP}).)

-If one focuses on the class of AH-algebras with diagonal maps, it turns out that mean dimension is then a very useful measurement for the its regularity on the invariant.
-In fact, one has the following approximation theorem (Theorem \ref{LOA}): let $A$ be a simple AH-algebra has diagonal maps, then $A$ can be locally approximated by homogeneous C*-algebras with dimension ratio no more than its mean dimension.
-In particular, if the AH-algebra has mean dimension zero, it has local slow dimension growth.
+Then if one only focuses on the class of AH-algebras with diagonal maps, mean dimension gives a nice upper bound for the dimension ratio in the following local approximation theorem.

+\begin{thm}[Theorem \ref{LOA}] Let $A$ be a simple AH-algebra with diagonal maps, then $A$ can be locally approximated by homogeneous C*-algebras with dimension ratio no more than its mean dimension.
+In particular, if this AH-algebra has mean dimension zero, it has local slow dimension growth. \end{thm}

 Using this local approximation, AH-algebras with mean dimension zero and diagonal maps are shown to have strict comparison on positive elements (Theorem \ref{MD0-Comp}), and hence the strict order on projections are determined by traces (Theorem \ref{K0-comp}).
-In particular, AH-algebra with real rank zero and diagonal maps has the strict order on projections determined by traces.
+In particular, if an AH-algebra with diagonal maps has real rank zero, the strict order on projections must be determined by traces.
 Combining with a result of Huaxin Lin in \cite{Lin-AHRR0}, real rank zero AH-algebras with diagonal maps are tracially AF algebra, and therefore they are AH-algebras without dimension growth.

-Also as an application of the above-mentioned approximation theorem, the Cuntz semigroups of AH-algebras with diagonal maps and mean dimension zero are calculated.
+As another application of the above-mentioned approximation theorem, the Cuntz semigroups of AH-algebras with diagonal maps and mean dimension zero are calculated.
 Together with the recent classification results, these AH-algebras are AH-algebras without dimension growth.